 do on Maui

-Get out and about and experience paradise the best possible way with the best things to do outdoors while on Maui.
+Get out and about and experience paradise in the greatest possible way with the best things to do outdoors while on Maui.
 You simply cannot go wrong with our highlighted activities as there is something for one and all!
 Enjoy!

-Without a doubt, the most popular attraction on Maui are the gorgeous beaches.
-From the black, salt and pepper, brown and red sand beaches of Hana to the sprawling golden-white sand beaches of Makena, we can’t recommend Maui without recommending you spend some time exploring, enjoying and most importantly, relaxing, on the beaches.
+Without a doubt, the most popular attraction on Maui is the plethora of gorgeous beaches.
+From the black, salt and pepper, brown and red sand beaches of Hana to the sprawling golden-white sand beaches of Makena, we can’t recommend Maui without suggesting you spend some time exploring, enjoying and most importantly, relaxing, on the beaches.
 Keep in mind that although it may only be 75 degrees outside, the sun is intense.
 Make sure to bring lots of water, SPF and protective clothing!

 Instead of eating out every night, pick an evening to enjoy a simple picnic in paradise with your family or friends.
 Many beaches and parks on Maui are equipped with grills, picnic tables, and grassy lawns, so pick up your favorite food items or grab a plate lunch to-go and bask in a relaxing, low-key meal by the ocean.
 Weekends are a popular time for locals and visitors to barbecue, so choose a weekday for a less crowded experience.